-The Felted Zip Jacket has a high possum fur content and is incredibly warm!
-A popular choice, perfect for keeping the heat in whilst outside in the colder months.
+The Felted Zip Jacket is incredibly warm, it has a full zip with side pockets.
+A popular choice with the guys and perfect for keeping the heat in whilst outside in the colder months

 - A smart everyday style.

 - Possum fibre is hollow, thus gives excellent insulation